Rescaling Egocentric Vision: Introduction and Related Datasets

-In contrast, egocentric vision captures untrimmed daily activities, enabling challenges such as detection and anticipation in uncurated videos, and potential deployment through wearable setups for activities of daily living.
 Several leading egocentric datasets~~\cite{Pirsiavash2012,Damen2014a,Fathi2012,de2008guide,EGTEA} showcased the unique perspective and potential of first-person views for action recognition, particularly hand-object interactions.
 In 2018, the introduction of the largest-scale dataset EPIC-KITCHENS~\cite{Damen2018EPICKITCHENS}\ has transformed egocentric vision, not only due to its size, but also the unscripted nature of its collection and the scalable nature of the collection pipeline.
-In this paper, we present \newDataset, a substantial extension which brings the total footage to \textbf{100} hours, capturing diverse unscripted and unedited human-object interactions in people's kitchens\footnote{We will refer to the previous edition as EPIC-KITCHENS-55 in reference to the number of hours collected and annotated.}.
-In addition to our objective of rescaling egocentric vision in dataset size, we propose an annotation pipeline that results in denser and more complete annotations of actions.
-This pipeline enables various tasks on the same dataset; we demonstrate six in \cref{sec:challenges}, with baselines and evaluation metrics.
-We focus particularly on understanding fine-grained actions and offer benchmarks which can support further research into better modelling of video data.
+In this paper, we present \newDataset, a substantial extension which brings the total footage to \textbf{100} hours, capturing diverse unscripted and unedited object interactions in people's kitchens\footnote{We will refer to the previous edition as EPIC-KITCHENS-55 in reference to the number of hours collected and annotated.}.
+As shown in Fig 1, the actions capture hand object interactions with everyday objects in participants' kitchens.
+The unscripted nature of the dataset results in naturally unbalanced data, with novel compositions of actions in new environments.
+While challenging, the dataset is domain-specific (i.e. kitchen-based activities), offering opportunities for engaging domain knowledge.
+We offer two-level annotations for nouns and verbs in interactions (e.g. ``carrot/courgette $\rightarrow$ vegetable'', ``put/throw/drop $\rightarrow$ leave'') to utilise such priors.

+Importantly, we propose a refined annotation pipeline that results in denser and more complete annotations of actions in untrimmed videos.
+This pipeline enables various tasks on the same dataset; we demonstrate six in Section \ref{sec:challenges}, with baselines and evaluation metrics that focus on understanding fine-grained actions and offer benchmarks which can support research into better modelling of video data.